 More generally, the low suitability standard from FINRA has made it even easier for both bad brokers and the broker-dealers who accommodate them to persist.
 Even though many firms are quick to fire brokers who engage in misconduct, and not hire those with a history of misconduct, the fact that a small subset of firms have become a “safe haven” for bad brokers is allowing consumer harm to perpetuate.
+In the meantime, FINRA continues to be slow in lifting its "Conflicts of Interest" standards for brokers, even as it makes pushes to expand its jurisdiction to examine RIAs as well.
 And of course, this still ignores the fact that brokers who are barred from FINRA have for years simply been going out to get a state insurance license instead, and just continue their misconduct in the form of abusive sales practices with fixed and equity-indexed annuities!
 In other words, the problem of financial advisor bad apples isn’t just a failing of FINRA, but a broader failure to control the term “financial advisor” in the first place, and instead allow it to be used interchangeably with “salespeople” in a wide variety of product sales channels.

 And of course, in the end the process of vetting a financial advisor should be about more than just identifying prior harm and misconduct; instead, it should be about identifying the skillsets, credentials (and supporting continuing education), and other characteristics that increase the likelihood it will actually be a good financial advisor (such as the CFP Board’s recent “Certified = Qualified” public awareness campaign).
 And while the “Market For Financial Advisor Misconduct” study makes a compelling case that big data can be used to prospectively identify areas of greater risk (e.g., advisors at certain firms with a history of misconduct, or geographically located in certain counties with more ‘at-risk’ population), the industry recently fought back FINRA’s own CARDS big data initiative.